KxSystems/kx-vscode/README.md

 - Execute current selection

     Takes the current selection (or current line if nothing is selected) and executes it against the connected q process.
-Results are displayed in the output window (TOOD INSERT LINK) and/or the kdb results window (TODO INSERT LINK).
+Results are displayed in the [output window and/or the kdb results window](view-results).

     ![Execute selection](img/execute-selection.jpg)

 - Execute entire file

     Takes the current file and executes it against the connected q process.
-Results are displayed in the output window (TODO INSERT LINK).
-Returned data are displayed in the kdb results window (TODO INSERT LINK).
+Results are displayed in the [output window](view-results).
+Returned data are displayed in the [kdb results window](view-results).

 - Run q file in new q instance